themindfuldev/lazy-loading-js-modules/src/README.md

 ## Webpack 2

 - Webpack is a module bundler constituted of [Entries, Outputs, Loaders and Plugins](https://webpack.js.org/concepts/).
-- [Webpack 2](https://webpack.js.org/) (just released) now offers native *ES2015 modules* and *System.js* support.
+- [Webpack 2](https://webpack.js.org/) offers native *ES modules* and *System.js* support.
-- Loads JS modules in AMD, CommonJS and ES2015 (and also TypeScript and CoffeeScript).
+- Loads JS modules in AMD, CommonJS and ES modules (and also TypeScript and CoffeeScript).
 - Performs bundling (importing the dependency graph in the right order).
 - Lazy-loads JS and CSS (code splitting).
 - Performs tree-shaking.